If you already are a seasoned SEO, this page is not for you!

 So, please invest a few minutes to read this short SEO tutorial.
 You’ll find how easy it is to do SEO, and why everyone should do it.

-Another great resource for such information is https://keywordseverywhere.com.
-They offer a Chrome/FF extension, for free, which shows you search volume and keyword ideas data.
+Another great resource for such information is keyword surfer.
+They offer a free Chrome/FF extension, which shows you search volume and keyword ideas data.
 See here for an example:

 So, either with controlling the HTML itself, or the page elements as provided by the software we use to generate and control our web pages.
 We can now build our page to reflect the keyword we’re aiming for.
 That would usually include: